Year 5

 • Can you do anything about it?
 If yes, what action can you take?

-• If the problem is bigger than one person, what could you do to make a change?
+• If the problem can not be fixed by one person, what could you do to help make a change?

 As a class, select a community issue that is important to students.
 For example, students cycling to school without helmets or a polluted creek in the local area.

-• Who are the people or organisations that could help fix the identified problem or have a positive influence in this area?
+• who are the people or organisations that could help fix the identified problem or have a positive influence in this area?
 For example, your school principal, community groups, the local council, parliament representatives at the state/territory or federal level.
+Identify those that represent you.

-• create posters to put around the school to advertise ‘wearing a helmet’
+• create posters to put around the school to persuade students to wear a helmet

-• include the message at a school assembly and/or in the school newsletter or social media page
+• include the message at a school assembly and/or in the school newsletter or school website

 • contact the local newspaper to cover your campaign

-• make a short video to share on social media
+• make a short video to share with others

 • organise a petition with signatures from the community